-Root traits were measured at the RhizoTube® level based on image analysis.
-Images of each RhizoTube® were taken on the 15th of July (i.e., one day before harvest).
+Root traits were measured at the RhizoTube® level based on image analysis, using images taken on the 15th of July (i.e., one day before harvest).
 DESCRPTION OF IMAGE ANALYSIS PROCESS.
-Three traits were computed following image processing: root depth, which was the distance between the top of the RhizoTube® and the deepest root pixel; root length, which was the total length of roots detected on the image; and root area which was the 2D projected area of the total root system.
+Three root traits were computed following image processing: root depth, corresponding to the distance between the top of the RhizoTube® and the deepest root pixel; root length, which was the total length of roots detected on the image; and root area, the 2D projected area of the total root system.
 Root area combines information on both root length and root diameter.
 We did not consider root depth in our analyses because root tips reached the bottom of the RhizoTubes® in most cases, leading to highly left-skewed trait distribution and very low trait variability.

-At harvest, plants were extracted from the RhizoTubes® and we counted the number of leaves on the main tiller (hereafter “# leaves”) and the total number of tillers (hereafter “# tillers”) on each plant.
-Above and belowground biomass were separated and dried at XX °C during XX days before weighing to determine shoot biomass, root biomass, root:shoot ratio, and total biomass.
-Leaf nitrogen content (hereafter “leaf N”) was measured with Near-Infrared Spectrometry (NIRS).
+At harvest, we extracted plants from the RhizoTubes® by carefully separating their rooting systems.
+For each plant, we counted the number of leaves on the main tiller (hereafter “# leaves”) and the total number of tillers (hereafter “# tillers”).
+Above and belowground biomass were then separated and dried at XX °C during XX days before weighing to determine shoot biomass, root biomass, root:shoot ratio, and total biomass.
+Leaf nitrogen content (hereafter “leaf N”) was measured with Near-Infrared Spectrometry (NIRS), with the Fieldspec 2500© (Analytical Spectral Devices, Inc. (ASD), Boulder, CO, USA) spectrometer.
 We measured one NIR spectrum per leaf per plant in each RhizoTube® (i.e., six spectrum per RhizoTube®).
 NIRS measurements were done one day before the harvest (i.e., on the 15th for the Rhizotubes harvested on the 16th, on the 16th for the RhizoTubes® harvested on the 17th, etc).
-DESCRPTION OF LEAF N COMPUTATION FROM NIRS.
-Because root traits could only be computed at the RhizoTube® level, we pooled aboveground traits either by summing (# leaves, # tillers, shoot biomass, root biomass, total biomass) or averaging (leaf N) the trait values of the six plants to get one trait value per RhizoTube®.
+NIR spectra were converted to nitrogen content using the calibration descibed in Ecarnot et al. DESCRPTION OF LEAF N COMPUTATION FROM NIRS.
+Because root traits could only be computed at the RhizoTube® level, we pooled aboveground traits either by summing (# leaves, # tillers, shoot biomass, root biomass, total biomass) or averaging (leaf N) the trait values of the six plants to obtain one trait value per RhizoTube®.
 Root:shoot ratio was also computed at the RhizoTube® level by dividing the total root biomass by the total shoot biomass of the RhizoTube®.

 Statistical analysis